Recommended Backyard Package:

 For players with higher than average ability levels, you may want a machine that does more than just throw fastballs.
 We have four machines that fit that bill.

-The BATA-2 and the 2Pitch3 and 2Pitch4 are the only BATA machines that throw over 70 mph.
-So, if you need more speed than 70 mph, the BATA-2 and 2Pitch3 and 2Pitch4 are your choices.
-The BATA-2 and 2Pitch4 are best for fielding practice.
+The BATA-2 and the 2Pitch3 are the only BATA machines that throw over 70 mph.
+So, if you need more speed than 70 mph, the BATA-2 and 2Pitch3 are your choices.
+The BATA-2 is best for fielding practice.

 If you plan to transport your machine to and from the playing field very often, choosing a smaller, lighter machine like the BATA-1 might be a wise choice.